China says it respects the will of Libyan people

 About half of China's crude oil imports last year came from the Middle East and North Africa, where Chinese companies have a big presence.

-Rebel leaders promised last week to honor China's business contracts in the country and requested China's help in rebuilding Libya once they ended Gaddafi's rule, Xinhua reported.
+Rebel leaders promised last week to honour China's business contracts in the country and requested China's help in rebuilding Libya once they ended Gaddafi's rule, Xinhua reported.

 (Reporting by Michael Martina; Editing by Sanjeev Miglani)